bolaurent/python-cmdline-zoql/README.md

 zoql terminates when it encounters EOF (ctrl-D) or the single character "q" on a line.

 zoql supports readline movement commands.

+If export zoql is detected, zoql creates, retrieves, deletes, and displays an export file.

+See the references below for links to documentation of Zoql at the Zuora knowledge site.

 Options
 -------